DanBellman/Wandern-to-kill-a-Box/README.md

 A directly playable version link here to my website using leptos incoming here.
 [LINK HERE]

+## Controls:
+- Right click to shoot
+- Shoot the yellow box in the middle to spawn coins.
+Collect them.
+- Go behind the shops and buy weapons and upgrades.
+- Use Q to toogle between bought weapons.

 ## Inspiration
 This game is inspired by the rather old flash game called 'Coinbox Hero'.
 It was a really fun game that I played as a kid oftentimes.
 Check it out wherever it is available: https://armorgames.com/play/12247/coinbox-hero/ .
 The creator of that game is: John, https://armorgames.com/user/John , leave him a nice commecnt if you also played and enjoyed the game as a kid.
 While he doesnt seem to be active anymore, or have any other socials, maybe one day he will read your and my thanks.
 So: Thanks John for making a part of so many childhoods.